24 Oct The future social consequences of AI

 Scalable production potential

 The answer is to be able to achieve an exponential scalable production potential.
 And what does that mean?
-It means that you remove any bottleneck that inhibit you from being able to scale your companies output in a way that scales automatically.
+It means that you remove any bottleneck that inhibits you from being able to scale your companies output in a way that scales automatically.
 In many cases, an employee will be such a bottleneck.

 The thing is that now we will experience AI-driven IT that can process information and respond to it much faster than any human being can.